-Though Thonny is intended for beginners, it has several useful features that also makes it a good IDE for full-fetched Python development.
-Some of its features are syntax error highlighting, debugger, code completion, step through expression evaluation etc.
+Though Thonny is intended for beginners, it has several useful features that also make it a good IDE for full-fetched Python development.
+Some of its features are syntax error highlighting, debugger, code completion, step through expression evaluation, etc.

 Quick Tip: If you are a beginner, go to View and click variables.
 This will open variables view that contains your program's variable list and their values.

 Learn more: Thonny Official site